ShamliSahani/ShamliSahani/README.md

 ### 📝 Fun Facts
 - 🎮 I build **AI-driven NPCs** to make players say "Whoa!"
 - ✨ Believe that **every game has a soul**—my job is to bring it to life!
-- 🌍 Love learning new things, currently g
+- 🌍 Love learning new things, currently geeking out over **procedural world generation**
+- 🏆 “Game dev isn’t just what I do—it’s how I unwind, recharge, and have fun.”